Lonlysoft/Funky_Pack/README.md

 # Current changelog:

 - ```dialogs.js``` was re-added.
 The dialog data is now quite better than the first version.
 I now need to do all the NPCs variations as well as their option system that can change relationship levels.
 - Items and their collisions are updated.
 Now the player can stand on top of the items, and also collect and put them in their inventory.
-The next step is make them acessible and usable in the Character Menu.
+The next step is make them accessible and usable in the Character Menu.

 - Issues with pages' lexical errors have been resolved.
 Now remote playability is also possible.
 - Issues involving imagery are now resolved.
 - Dynny's spritesheet was updated, but unfortunately still with incomplete animations.
 Sorry, but the old one had some major issues and it was bugging me the fact that he didn't have a tail.